allegro/bigflow/README.md

 ### Write temporary

-Sometimes it's useful to create additional table that stores some intermediate results.
+Sometimes it's useful to create an additional table that stores some intermediate results.
-The `write_tmp` function allows creating tables from query results (`write_truncate` and `write_append` can write only to tables that already exists).
+The `write_tmp` function allows creating tables from query results (`write_truncate` and `write_append` can write only to tables that already exist).

 You can refactor existing code using `write_tmp` function: